Back to Tennessee

 • Creates a new law called the Tennessee Child Care Hosting Safe Harbor Act.

-• Clarifies that providing space, utilities, maintenance, security, improvements, or financial support to a child care provider does not mean the employer or host manages the provider.
+• Clarifies that simply providing space, utilities, maintenance, security, improvements, or financial support does not mean an employer or host entity is managing the child care provider.

 Who It Names or Affects

-• Employers who provide space for child care on their property.
+• Employers who provide child care services on their property for employees' children.

-• Host entities like nonprofits, faith-based organizations, and educational institutions that allow a child care provider to use their property.
+• Host entities like nonprofits, faith-based organizations, and educational institutions that allow child care providers to use their property.

 • Child care providers licensed by the state of Tennessee.